DRAT Syllabus

 Syllabus

-Concepts of sustainability, environmental, social, and economic dimensions, global frameworks for sustainability, social-ecological systems and coupled human-natural systems, thresholds, climate change, tipping points, and regime shifts, environmental risk and impact assessment, environmental management, sustainable resource management, circular economy and sustainable consumption, nature-based solutions, climate adaptation and mitigation, net zero pathways, ecosystem restoration, innovation for sustainable development, sustainability indicators and metrics, and sustainability analytics.
+Concepts of sustainability, environmental, social, and economic dimensions, global frameworks for sustainability, social-ecological systems and coupled human–natural systems, thresholds, climate change, tipping points, and regime shifts, environmental risk and impact assessment, environmental management, sustainable resource management- circular economy and sustainable consumption, nature-based solutions, climate adaptation and mitigation, net zero pathways, ecosystem restoration, Innovation for sustainable development, sustainability indicators and metrics, sustainability analytics

 Test Code: SoI_DRAT09